All Episodes

 We're in the playoffs or getting ready to go to the playoffs.

-You know, I'm in charge of ceremonial first pitches and and national anthem singers, and I got caught typing the paper football league newsletter rather than devoting my attention to first ball ceremonies and so forth.
+You know, I'm in charge of ceremonial first pitches and national anthem singers, and I got caught typing the paper football league newsletter rather than devoting my attention to first ball ceremonies and so forth.

-I got a I got reprimanded by the uh by the Royals, man.
+I got reprimanded by the Royals.

-It wasn't really a scandal, but they said you better make up your mind.
+They said, you better make up your mind.

-You're like baseball or football.
+You're like, baseball or football?

 Because the Chiefs are right across the parking lot.